-Class size is limited to 20 students.
+Class size is limited to 20 students in each classroom.
 Our low student-teacher ratio is optimal for elementary-aged students, when so much academic and social development takes place.

 We screen potential students for indicators that they will be successful as independent learners.
 This might take the form of discussing learning styles with former teachers, making an observation, or reviewing documentation of special needs.
 Children with documented or suspected special needs that might interfere with their ability to independently learn in the Montessori setting will be redirected to a more appropriate academic setting.

-Please call us to schedule a time to visit our school.
-We welcome observations on Tuesdays, Wednesdays, or Thursdays at 9:30am.
-During this visit, you can view our classrooms, observe our teachers, and find out more about classroom openings.
-The first visit usually takes up to an hour; however, you’re welcome to stay as long as you’d like.
-We recommend that parents first visit the school without your children, and then we are happy to schedule a time for parents and students to observe together.
-Please call our office to schedule an observation at (360) 399-3837.
+Please call us to schedule a time to observe our classroom.
+This year we welcome observations via Zoom on Tuesdays, Wednesdays, or Thursdays starting at 9:30am and ending at 11:30am.
+During this on line visit, you can view our classrooms, observe our teachers, and find out more about classroom openings.
+The Zoom observation will last 30 minutes and the director will contact you at the end of the school day to debrief and answer any questions.
+We will be conducting in person tours starting in June.
+At this time parents and students are welcome to come for a visit.
+Please call our office to schedule an observation at (360) 588 – 4699.